hydroper/as3razen/todo/specifying-sources.md

 ## sourcePath

-The `sourcePath` option, different from Flex, must be used alongside `includeSources` and is used as the base directory of the top-level package for MXML files. `sourcePath` is not an array unlike in Flex.
+The `sourcePath` option, different from Flex, must be used alongside `includeSources` and is used as the base directory of the top-level package for MXML files.

-MXML files have their package determined based in the `sourcePath` directory, using the directory hierarchy.
+MXML files have their package determined based in one of the `sourcePath` directories, using the directory hierarchy.

 Usually, `includeSources` and `sourcePath` may be set to point to the same directory.